 Gregory J. Newmark

-Gregory (Greg) Newmark represents local agencies in litigation and compliance matters regarding water quality, water rights, environmental contamination, inverse condemnation, brownfields, and First Amendment and other constitutional issues.
-He also advises public entities on land use laws, including the California Environmental Quality Act (CEQA) and the National Environmental Policy Act (NEPA), and reviews environmental documents on his clients’ behalf.
+Gregory (Greg) Newmark leads the Los Angeles office and the firm’s statewide, multidisciplinary Drought Response Team.
+He represents local agencies in litigation and compliance matters regarding water quality, water rights, environmental contamination, inverse condemnation, brownfields, and First Amendment and other constitutional issues.
+Greg also advises public entities on land use laws, including the California Environmental Quality Act and the National Environmental Policy Act, and reviews environmental documents.
 Greg has extensive litigation experience, including complex multi-party disputes.

 Representing clients in a broad array of environmental and land use matters, he often serves as counsel in administrative permitting and enforcement proceedings before the State Water Resources Control Board and the California Regional Water Quality Control Board.
 He works closely with his clients and with water board staff and counsel to negotiate the terms of permits and orders.
 When necessary, he litigates administrative appeals and civil actions on behalf of waste discharge and NPDES permittees.

 Greg has handled numerous cases involving groundwater contamination issues.
 These matters range from regulatory cleanup orders to cost recovery actions against responsible parties.
 Greg often strategizes with expert consultants to develop the best solution for each matter.

 Prior to joining Meyers Nave, Greg was a Deputy Attorney General for the California Department of Justice.
 In this role, he represented natural resources agencies (e.g., the State Water Resources Control Board, the Department of Forestry and Fire Protection, the Department of Water Resources, and the Department of Fish and Wildlife) in trial court and appellate litigation regarding air and water pollution, inverse condemnation, CEQA, exotic species and endangered species, and fire suppression cost recovery.